yurm04/CISC2350/assignments/assignment1/README.md

 Feel free to take creative ownership of the content, structure, and layout of the page.

+## Submission
+Your HTML file will need to be submitted through BlackBoard.
+There is an assignment 1 module available where you can attach your HTML file.  **The due date for assignment 1 is February 1, 6PM**  Please make sure you submit your assignment on time, as late submissions will not be accepted.

 ## Grading Breakdown
 - 60pts for including all of the necessary elements from the above description in your Bio page.
 - 10pts for a valid, error free file.